S corporation

-An S corporation, for United States federal income tax, is a closely held corporation (or, in some cases, a limited liability company (LLC) or a partnership) that makes a valid election to be taxed under Subchapter S of Chapter 1 of the Internal Revenue Code.
+An S corporation (or S Corp), for United States federal income tax, is a closely held corporation (or, in some cases, a limited liability company (LLC) or a partnership) that makes a valid election to be taxed under Subchapter S of Chapter 1 of the Internal Revenue Code.
 In general, S corporations do not pay any income taxes.
 Instead, the corporation's income and losses are divided among and passed through to its shareholders.
 The shareholders must then report the income or loss on their own individual income tax returns.

 Overview

 S corporations are ordinary business corporations that elect to pass corporate income, losses, deductions, and credits through to their shareholders for federal tax purposes.
 The term "S corporation" means a "small business corporation" which has made an election under § 1362(a) to be taxed as an S corporation.

 The S corporation rules are contained in Subchapter S of Chapter 1 of the Internal Revenue Code (sections 1361 through 1379).
 The United States Congress, acting on the Department of Treasury's suggestion of 1946, created this chapter in 1958 as part of a larger package of miscellaneous tax items.
 S status combines the legal environment of C corporations with U.S. federal income taxation similar to that of partnerships.

 As with partnerships, the income, deductions, and tax credits of an S corporation flow through to shareholders annually, regardless of whether distributions are made.
 Thus, income is taxed at the shareholder level and not at the corporate level.
 Payments to S shareholders by the corporation are distributed tax-free to the extent that the distributed earnings were previously taxed.